 Logistics Center.
 The Freightway's Non-Interstate Truck Corridor Study (2021) identifies several intersecting arterial corridors that rely on truck access to I-70 to serve six industrial zones and eight large industrial real estate sites.
 Overall, improvement recommendations from the recently completed Envision I-70 planning study provide a broad framework and implementation strategies to meet the desired future mobility and accessibility needs of this critical regional transportation link.
 Based on this study, the project would address specific safety and congestion issues including interchange, bridge, geometric curve, and parallel road improvements.
-Project Description: Improvements from Wentzville to Stan Musial Veterans Memorial Bridge: A Planning and Environmental Linkages study, Envision 1-70, was completed for the I-70 corridor from the I-64 interchange in Wentzville, Missouri, to the Stan Musial Veterans Memorial Bridge.
+Project Description: Improvements from Wentzville to Stan Musial Veterans Memorial Bridge: A Planning and Environmental Linkages study, Envision I-70, was completed for the I-70 corridor from the I-64 interchange in Wentzville, Missouri, to the Stan Musial Veterans Memorial Bridge.
 The study focused on developing a comprehensive multimodal vision that incorporates sustainable mobility, economic competitiveness, freight and port distribution needs, and the relationship between community character and transportation.
 Estimated cost for the total project is approximately \$500 million.
 The Freight Development Committee identified the following segments as the highest priorities: I-70 Outer Roads Improvements from Fairgrounds Road to Cave Springs Road (Funded, \$62 million) The six-mile corridor and bridge improvement project is jointly funded by MoDOT and St. Charles County (TIP 6806E-18) through a cost share agreement.
 Construction is anticipated to begin in 2021.
-I-70 Interchange Expansion or Improvement Projects (Funded, \$32 million) Funded interchange expansion or improvement projects include David Hoekel Parkway (TIP 6025C-19) at \$20.4 million, Wentzville Parkway (TIP 6933A-19) at \$4.9 million, Lake St. Louis Boulevard (TIP 6822-19) at \$1.9 million, and Route K (7063B-20) at \$4.8 million.
+I-70 Interchange Expansion or Improvement Projects (Funded, \$32 million) • Funded interchange expansion or improvement projects include David Hoekel Parkway (TIP 6025C-19) at \$20.4 million, Wentzville Parkway (TIP 6933A-19) at \$4.9 million, Lake St. Louis Boulevard (TIP 6822-19) at \$1.9 million, and Route K (7063B-20) at \$4.8 million.
 I-70 Additional Lane from TR Hughes Boulevard to Bryan Road (Partially Funded, \$8 million) To address more than 260 hours of annual traffic queuing, the project builds upon a current construction project to provide an additional lane from TR Hughes Boulevard to Bryan Road.
-I-70 Wentzville Curve Improvements (Not Funded, \$38 million) The highway segment is ranked the #1 bottleneck location in the St. Louis region by the East-West Gateway Council of Governments (2016).
+I-70 Improvements from Wentzville Parkway to Route Z (Funded, \$39 million) The highway segment is ranked the #1 bottleneck location in the St. Louis region by the East-West Gateway Council of Governments (2016).
 The project rebuilds I-70 between Route Z and Wentzville Parkway, including improvements to the s-curve at the Norfolk Southern Railroad bridge.
-While approximately \$0.5 million in short-term safety improvements are funded (TIP 6990D-20), long-term improvements are not funded.
+Construction is expected to begin in the fall of 2023.
 "The I-70 reconstruction and expansion between St. Louis and Kansas City is a game changer.
 The St. Louis region is a distribution metro, and distribution relies on trucks and those trucks rely on the smooth, safe movement of freight.
 Chicago is a big competitor and is fed by two major east-west interstates, I-80 and I-90.
 If we are going to remain relevant and competitive, we have to have good connections on I-70.
 It is our major east-west corridor.
-That project is crucial to the region and will be a big part of our future successes." - David Branding, Managing Director for the St. Louis office of Jones Lang LaSalle (JLL) I-70 Improvements from Wentzville to Stan Musial Veterans Memorial Bridge (MO) Programmed for Construction, or in Concept Development
+That project is crucial to the region and will be a big part of our future successes." - David Branding, Managing Director for the St. Louis office of Jones Lang LaSalle (JLL)

+2022 PRIORITY FREIGHT PROJECT ST LOUIS REGIONAL FREIGHTWAY I-70 Improvements from Wentzville to Stan Musial Veterans Memorial Bridge (MO)